kraudy/MasterCompiler/docs/Params.md

 * Every command, param, and value is validated during deserialization.
 * Invalid params for a given command are rejected, and an error is raised.
 * Param values are automatically formatted if necessary, e.g., yes to *YES, Source to *SOURCE, etc.
+* Each param change is tracked individually with its own history.